OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Introduction

 \section{Introduction}

 Language models (LMs) have demonstrated strong performance across a broad range of reasoning tasks.
-However, most existing evaluations are largely confined to problems with clearly defined answers that assume access to complete, unambiguous information.
+However, most existing evaluations are confined to problems with clearly defined answers and assume access to complete, unambiguous information.
 In contrast, many real-world applications in which LMs are deployed are characterized by open-endedness and uncertainty.

-For example, consider a financial analyst assessing the total addressable market of a potential early-stage investment.
-To perform this task, they must integrate information about comparable companies, the overall industry dynamics, and the specific business to form an informed initial estimate.
-Since this setting is characterized by uncertainty (at the early stage, no product has been built, and the customer base is virtually nonexistent), beliefs about the market are best expressed as a probability distribution over possible outcomes--in Bayesian terms, as a \emph{prior}-- rather than as a point estimate.
-Generating such a prior requires not only probabilistic reasoning skills, but also the ability to synthesize heterogeneous, noisy, and sometimes opaque sources of evidence into a structured format for downstream inference.
-This use case is not unique in these requirements---a parallel set of problems exists across a variety of domains, including healthcare, public policy, and scientific discovery.
+For example, consider a financial analyst assessing the total addressable market of an early-stage investment.
+To perform this task, the analyst must draw on accumulated knowledge of the competitive landscape and industry dynamics to construct a coherent model of the domain and produce an informed initial estimate.
+Because the setting is inherently uncertain, the analyst's beliefs are best expressed not as a point estimate but as a probability distribution over possible outcomes—in Bayesian terms, a \emph{prior}—which captures both a central estimate and the analyst's confidence in it.
+Generating sound priors requires not only probabilistic reasoning skills, but also the ability to synthesize heterogeneous, noisy, and sometimes opaque sources of evidence into a structured format for downstream inference.

-Despite the ubiquity of these applications, existing benchmarks seldom test models on their ability to generate accurate and well-calibrated Bayesian priors in realistic contexts.
+This use case is not unique in its requirements---analogous problems exists across a variety of domains, including healthcare, public policy, and scientific discovery.
+However, despite the ubiquity of applications involving uncertainty, existing benchmarks seldom test models on their ability to generate accurate and well-calibrated Bayesian priors in realistic contexts.
 Some past work \citep{xia2024let,wong2025} has studied procedures for eliciting probabilistic models from LMs, but most specify the task as a mathematical exercise with fully specified inputs \citep{paruchuri2024odds}, or as forecasting questions that are time-bounded and whose outcomes eventually leak into training data \citep{karger2024forecastbench}.
-To faithfully assess this capability, a good evaluation must be grounded: it must make use of the LLM's background knowledge from pretraining in prior formation.
-At the same time, information leakage must be avoided: eliciting the model's priors about topics for which the ``right answer'' already exists in the training data would test memorization rather than true reasoning skills.